Guide 3 : Using Nested Streams to Access Nested Data Assets from a Primary Data Stream

 The general JSON file skeleton structure seen above needs to be maintained.

 can start with 0 or 1 depending on your choice.
-We prefer 1.date
+We prefer 1.

 should be a public URL that follows the standard Data Stream URL Rules